 8. Competitive Pay

-The median annual salary for a nurse in Texas is $73,400.
-And the national average salary of a registered nurse is $75,510, according to the Bureau of Labor Statistics.
-This is much higher than the average annual salary for all occupations, which is $51,960.
+The median annual salary for a nurse in Texas is $75,320.
+And the median salary of a registered nurse in the U.S. is $75,330.
+This is much higher than the median annual salary for all occupations, which is $56,310.

 These are all great reasons to consider nursing as a second career, but why should you choose the UIW Accelerated BSN track?